-An easy and delicious side dish that can be whipped up in no time is vegan Mexican rice.
+You can whip up an easy and delicious side dish in no time with this simple Mexican rice recipe.
 It's a great option to serve with your favorite Tex-Mex foods like tacos or burritos.

 Ingredients

-This satisfying Spanish style rice only requires a few simple ingredients to make.
+This red rice only requires a few simple ingredients to make.

 Here's what you'll need to make the recipe.

 - Rice: Any style of rice you like can be used.
-Long grain rice is typically used, but there's no reason you can't use something like basmati rice.
+1 cup long grain rice is typically used, but there's no reason you can't use something like basmati rice.

 - Olive oil: The rice is sautéed in the oil before cooking in liquid gives it a richer nuttier flavor.